Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Analysis of ACTG175

 \FloatBarrier

-To illustrate weight stabilization directly, Figure~\ref{fig:weight_distributions} summarizes the $99^{\text{th}} - 1^{\text{st}}$ percentile weight range across all grid points using histograms and kernel density estimation (KDE). nGAW and nAGAW estimators show a uniform downward shift of the distribution, producing the smallest spread and the most notable attenuation of the upper tail.
-The BAW estimators also reduce weight magnitudes relative to IPW, but the degree of shrinkage varies across the grid because the window widths change with grid points, leading to a broader overall distribution with a long left tail of smaller spread.
-This wider spread reflects heterogeneous, locally adaptive weighting rather than instability, and is consistent with BAW’s design as an intermediate method between IPW and GAW.
+To illustrate weight stabilization directly, Figure~\ref{fig:weight_distributions} summarizes the $99^{\text{th}} - 1^{\text{st}}$ percentile weight range across all grid points using histograms and kernel density estimation (KDE). nGCW and nAGCW estimators show a uniform downward shift of the distribution.
+The BCW estimators also reduce weight magnitudes relative to IPW, but the degree of shrinkage varies across the grid because the window widths change with grid points, leading to a broader overall distribution with a long left tail of smaller spread.
+This wider spread reflects a locally adaptive heterogeneous weighting rather than instability and is consistent with BCW’s design as an intermediate method between IPW and GCW.

 Together, these empirical findings highlight the practical value of our proposed adaptive weighting frameworks in real clinical data settings.
 All estimators preserved the fundamental objective of DTR estimation by consistently recovering the optimal treatment regime.
-Beyond this, the generalized adherence estimators achieved the most substantial gains, indicating efficient borrowing of information across the entire value surface.
-The BAW estimators produced modest but meaningful improvements and may be preferable when clinical interpretability of inclusion criteria is prioritized.
-In resource-limited clinical studies where sample sizes or full adherence are constrained, such efficiency gains are especially valuable for the practical implementation of individualized treatment strategies.
+Beyond this, the generalized compatibility estimators achieved the most substantial gains, indicating efficient borrowing of information across the entire value surface.
+The BCW estimators produced modest but meaningful improvements and may be preferable when clinical interpretability of inclusion criteria is prioritized.
+In resource-limited clinical studies where sample sizes or full compatibility are constrained, such efficiency gains are especially valuable for the practical implementation of individualized treatment strategies.